gabrocheleau/merkle-patricia-trees-examples/README.md

 As we said, a "key" in a trie is a path that we follow, step-by-step (i.e. one hex-value at a time) to reach a destination: our value.
 Every time we follow take a step along that tree, we reach a point called a "node".
 In Patricia Trees, there are different kinds of nodes, each with a distinct function:

 1. `null` A non-existent node.
 2. `branch` A node that links ("branches out") to up to 16 distinct child notes.
-Can also have a value itself.
+A branch node can also itself have a value.
-3. `leaf` An "end-node" that contains the final part of the path, and the value.
+3. `leaf` An "end-node" that contains the final part of the path, and a value.
 4. `extension` A "shortcut" node, that provides a partial path of length > 1 and a destination.
-Used to "bypass" unecessary nodes when no other viable branches exist for a sequence of nodes.
+Extension nodes are used to "bypass" unecessary nodes when only one valid branch exist for a sequence of nodes.

 For a more technical documentation, [refer to the documentation](https://github.com/ethereum/wiki/wiki/Patricia-Tree)